Adam882094/RefereePortal/README.md

 # RefereePortal
 Sport referee portal.
 Currently the assignor logs into the website and assigns referees games.
 Those not logged in will be able to view contacts / games but are unable to create edit or delete games.
+Please note due to pushing from Visual Studio 2019 all the files are in the master branch, this read file is currently in the main branch.

 Video Demo:
 https://youtu.be/YGMGy6mxg3w